rage/programming-25/data/faq.md

 ### Can I receive official study credits for this course?

 At the end of the course you will need to take part in the course exam.
 If you receive a passing grade, you will be able to get study credits.
 See the [Grading and exams](/grading-and-exams) page for more details about grading.
+You can find detailed instructions for registering credits below.

+To receive credits for the course, you must enroll on the course through the Open University after you have successfully completed the online exam and passed the course.
+Follow these instructions to enroll on the course:

+1. Sign into the mooc.fi website through the following link: https://www.mooc.fi/fi/profile/completions
+2. Make sure you log in with the same email address that you have used on the course platform.
+3. After you have logged in, you will see a list of courses that you have completed.
+There is a Register Completion button on the right side of the course name.
+4. Clicking on the button will take you to the Open University enrollment form.
+Fill the form to receive credits.
+Be sure to enter the email address that you have used to complete the course in the enrolment form field 'Your email address on the MOOC course'.

+You will receive credits for the course within a few days of the course enrollment.
+Please note that the credits will be registered to the University of Helsinki study register.

 ### Can my study credits be transferred to my home institution?